loopbackio/loopback.io/pages/en/contrib/alerts.md

 ## Blast a warning to users on every page

-If you want to blast a warning to users on every page, add the alert or callout to the \_layouts/page.html page right below the frontmatter.
+If you want to blast a warning to users on every page, add the alert or callout to the `_layouts/page.html` page right below the frontmatter.
 Every page using the page layout (all, by defaut) will show this message.

-{% include links.html %}